bbiswal/bbiswal.github.io/_posts/2017-08-15-training-the-stock-picker.md

 Note that if the data set is purely a time series set shuffle to `False`.

 I plan to discuss the results in a future post in detail.
 For now, I can say that the stock picker was able to choose some stocks that outperformed the S&P 500 in the test set, however the performance gain wasn't significant enough to justify the risk of holding individual stocks.
-Also it's difficult to evaluate how the model works for future stocks due to the long time horizon.
+Also it's challenging to evaluate how the model would work for future stock picks due to the long time horizon.